electrikmilk/cherrilang.org/language/standard/documents.md

 ### Create Folder

-Create a folder at `path` in the users Shortcuts folder in their iCloud Drive.
+Create a folder at `path` in the user's Shortcuts folder in their iCloud Drive.

 ```
 createFolder(path)